niiicolai/chat-app/README.md

 ## Docker Compose
 The project contains two Docker compose files:
-- **[compose-hub-image.yml](https://github.com/niiicolai/chat-app/blob/main/compose-hub-image.yml)**: Fetches prebuilt images from Docker Hub for the chat backend, React.js frontend client, and MySQL.
+- **[compose-hub-image.yml](https://github.com/niiicolai/chat-app/blob/main/compose-hub-image.yml)**: Fetches prebuilt images from Docker Hub for the chat backend, React.js frontend client, MongoDB, Neo4j and MySQL.
 This Compose file is designed for quickly testing the chat application as a whole.
 Note: *This setup doesn't include configuration for S3 to avoid exposing any secrets, which means file uploads doesn't work.*
 - **[compose-local-image.yml](https://github.com/niiicolai/chat-app/blob/main/compose-local-image.yml)**: Expects the machine to have a local Docker image of the application build. *It only starts an instance of the backend application and MySQL (no frontend)*.
 Refer to the section on building a Docker image before using this Compose file.

 ### Run *Docker Hub Image* in detached mode